Managing Yandex StoreDoc users

 Users tab. -

-in the row with the user you need and select Change password.Note
+in their row, and select Change password.Note

 The password must be from 8 to 128 characters long.